 Today’s recipe is adapted from the recipe site I link to earlier — the one with all the agave nectar recipes.
-So many of the recipes sounded good, but the one that caught my eye was a muffin made with agave nectar and ricotta.
+So many of the recipes sounded good, but the one that caught my eye was an agave oatmeal muffin made with ricotta cheese.
 Along with adding a little extra protein and calcium, ricotta muffins always have a moist texture.
 And since I’d just made the cannoli, I had some on hand.

 These muffins were pretty good.
 They weren’t light, but rather dense and moist with a bit of chew from the oatmeal.
 The most important thing was that Fuzz liked them, which means I have yet another thing I can give her for our always-hurried breakfasts.

 Small Batch Agave Oatmeal Chocolate Chip Muffins

 1/2 cup all purpose flour or white whole wheat flour (2 25 oz)